Protein for endurance athletes

 But hold your horses.

-Although consuming protein after a session is ideal, don’t be pressured into thinking you must consume protein “within 15-minutes of finishing your session”, as many nutrition companies will have you believe.
+Although consuming protein after a session is ideal, don’t be pressured into thinking you must consume protein “within 30 minutes of finishing your session”, as many nutrition companies will have you believe.

-The 15-minute protein window was invented by nutrition companies, and it’s easy to see why: if you’ve just finished the gym and “must” get a protein hit within 15-minutes, well you don’t have much choice but to reach for a shake, unless you're prepared to carry a chicken breast in your pocket.
-Queue increased sales.
+The 30 minute protein window has been pushed hard by nutrition companies, and it’s easy to see why: if you’ve just finished the gym and “must” get a protein hit within 30 minutes, well you don’t have much choice but to reach for a shake, unless you're prepared to carry a chicken breast in your pocket.
+Cue increased protein shake sales.

-But the 15-minute window is a fabrication.
-A study by the McMaster University in Canada showed that muscle protein synthesis is elevated for up to 24-hours post-exercise, stating “you don’t have to rush to pound a protein shake”.
+But the 30-minute window is far from the whole story and, in the longterm is basically irrelevant - a study by the McMaster University in Canada showed that muscle protein synthesis is elevated for up to 24-hours post-exercise, and explains: “you don’t have to rush to pound a protein shake”.

 protein for endurance athletes - bike